-At the beginning of the school year, children in kindergarten are assessed using Ohio's Kindergarten Readiness Assessment Revised.
+Ohio state law requires all public school districts and community schools to administer the Ohio Kindergarten Readiness Assessment Revised to all first-time kindergarten students no later than the twentieth day of instruction of each school year.
 This assessment includes ways for teachers to measure a child's readiness for engaging with instruction aligned to kindergarten standards.
-Kindergarten students also participate in the locally administered Dibels exam.
+Kindergarten students also participate in the locally administered DIBELS exam.
+IDEA administers the DIBELS (Dynamic Indicators of Basic Early Literacy Skills) test three times a year to consistently measure students' reading progress.

 The Renaissance STAR is locally administered in grades 1-10 in Reading and 1-7 in Math.
-The purpose of this exam is to measure student growth from beginning to end of year and year-over-year.
+The exam's purpose is to measure student growth from beginning to end of year and year-over-year.